Nissan SR engine: SR20DE

 The SR20DE is a 1998 cc DOHC engine.
-It was used in over 15 Nissan models, first appearing in the U12 Bluebird on October 1989.
-It was gradually phased out over time with the introduction of the low-emissions QR engine family in 2000, until production stopped in 2002.
+It was used in over 15 Nissan models, first appearing in the U12 Bluebird in October 1989.
+It was gradually phased out over time with the introduction of the low-emissions QR engine family in 1999, until production stopped in 2002.
 It carried nominal power ratings between 125-165 hp from the factory, although there are some Autech models with horsepower ratings of between 175 and 200 hp depending on the chassis and degrees of tuning.

 The breakdown of the engine code is as follows: